 - Providing additional services that won’t necessarily work at scale but allows you to further differentiate your offering for your target nice.

 - Configuring or customizing a version of your product more rapidly or more completely than your competition.

 Focus and Perseverance Means Saying No

 Fast Company called work/life balance “bunk” a decade ago because “hungry” labor was going to work us into the ground.
-If you are able to substitute working smarter for working more intimately with customers you can likely avoid this fate.
-Successful bootstrappers remain open to possibilities, especially the possibility that they are mistaken in one or more of their business hypotheses, but maintain focus: they explore many options but say yes to only a few.
+If you are able to substitute working smarter or working more intimately with customers for working more cheaply you can likely avoid this fate.
+Successful bootstrappers remain open to possibilities–especially the possibility that they are mistaken in one or more of their business hypotheses–but maintain focus: they explore many options but say yes to only a few.

 One of the reasons I am excited about Discovery Kanban as a model for not only larger firms but startups is that entrepreneurs, especially bootstrapping entrepreneurs, have to husband their resources but find a way to explore the market.
 This means being explicit about the amount of effort that will be invested in developing and exploring options, and being very crisp on commitments.
 Discovery Kanban offers a framework for managing risks, options, probes, and committed projects from a consistent perspective: we can only focus on a few things at a time, what are they?

 - Getting the Band Together to Overthrow the Current Order I see J.R.R.
 Tolkien’s The Fellowship of the Ring as the story of a small multi-disciplinary team (“The Fellowship”) coming together to challenge and ultimately change the status quo.
 A status quo supported by a much larger and more powerful set of armies and magic.

 - Ten Mistakes Early Stage Bootstrappers Often Make